gunnarx/vehicle_service_catalog/syntax.md

 ##  External namespace data type
-In this case the data type is defined in a another namespace that resides under the namespace of the entity using the type, as shown
+In this case the data type is defined in a another namespace that resides in parallel with the namespace of the entity using the type, as shown
 below: